 30. Attend a Film Festival

 March is the perfect time of year to cozy up with a good film, and Chicago has multiple film festivals to choose from.
-The Chicago Irish Film Festival airs at AMC NEWCITY from February 27-March 2 with virtual programming from March 3-9.
-Head to Highland Park and Skokie from March 1-23 for the JCC Chicago Jewish Film Festival featuring 19 films that explore Jewish identity.
-This year’s Chicago European Union Film Festival features Poland, with 20 films from Polish filmmakers at the Gene Siskel Film Center from March 7-20.
+Head to Highland Park and Chicago from March 7-22 for the JCC Chicago Jewish Film Festival, featuring 21 films that explore Jewish identity.
+This year’s Chicago European Union Film Festival features Poland, with 13 films from Cyprus at the Gene Siskel Film Center from March 20-22.

 Running the Shamrock Shuffle every spring is one of my favorite Chicago traditions.
 The 8K race takes you over the Chicago River bridges and through the city’s skyscrapers.
 I love seeing the city from a new perspective while strangers cheer you on!

-Club nights haven’t been the same since Boots appeared on the Chicago nightlife scene transforming unconventional spaces into dance parties for a monthly pop-up.
-Don’t miss the Boots 3 Year Anniversary Party at Metro and get your dance on.
+Club nights haven’t been the same since Boots appeared on the Chicago nightlife scene, transforming unconventional spaces into dance parties for a monthly pop-up.
+Don’t miss the Boots 4 Year Anniversary Party at Metro and get your dance on.

 Visiting Chicago in March FAQ